Welcome

 Precise Senses

 Effect: You have a supernatural relation to your senses.
-You are able to see in all but pitch-black environments, roll all scent-related perception checks with an additional +1 bonus, and can use an action to determine the direction of any smell without requiring a roll.
+You incur no penalty in Dim lighting, roll all scent-and-sound-related perception checks with an additional +1 bonus, and can use an action to determine the direction of any smell without requiring a roll.
+When any target within ranged distance does a Concealed action or Hides, you can make a free INT: Perception check to notice them.

 Unyielding Reflex